kubedb/docs/docs/reference/operator_run.md

       --cert-dir string                                         The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "apiserver.local.config/certificates")
       --client-ca-file string                                   If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
-      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --enable-status-subresource                               If true, uses sub resource for Voyager crds.
+      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --enable-mutating-webhook                                 If true, enables mutating webhooks for KubeDB CRDs.
+      --enable-status-subresource                               If true, uses sub resource for KubeDB crds.
-      --enable-swagger-ui                                       Enables swagger ui on the apiserver at /swagger-ui --governing-service string                                Governing service for database statefulset (default "kubedb") -h, --help                                                    help for run
+      --enable-swagger-ui                                       Enables swagger ui on the apiserver at /swagger-ui --enable-validating-webhook                               If true, enables validating webhooks for KubeDB CRDs.
+      --governing-service string                                Governing service for database statefulset (default "kubedb") -h, --help                                                    help for run
       --http2-max-streams-per-connection int                    The limit that the server gives to clients for the maximum number of streams in an HTTP/2 connection.
 Zero means to use golang's default. (default 1000)